maxim-eyengue/MLOps-Zoomcamp-2025/06_best-practices/README.md

 #### Automating Integration Tests with Docker Compose
 The entire testing workflow, including building the Docker image, running the service, executing tests, and stopping the service, can be automated using a [shell script](./notebooks/course/streaming/integration-test/run.sh).
 The script ensures it always runs from its own directory using a specific bash command.
 Docker image tags are dynamically generated using the current date and time to ensure uniqueness. **Docker Compose**  is used to manage the service's configuration, including image name, exposed ports, environment variables (e.g., `MODEL_LOCATION`), and volume mounts for the local model folder.

-> For the automation to work, we neeed to update the credentials in the [docke-compose configuration file](./notebooks/course/streaming/integration-test/docker-compose.yaml) and also to make the script executable:
+> For the automation to work, we neeed to update the credentials in the [docker-compose configuration file](./notebooks/course/streaming/integration-test/docker-compose.yaml) and also to make the script executable:
 ```sh
 chmod +x run.sh
 ```